What Is Asperger’s Syndrome?

 - Stimulant medicines

-With the right treatment, your child can learn to control some of the social and communication challenges they face.
-They can do well in school and go on to succeed in life.
+With the right treatment, people with Asperger’s can learn to control some of the social and communication challenges they face.
+They can do well in school and work and succeed in life.

 Researchers don’t know what causes Asperger’s, but think that it may involve genetics and brain abnormalities.
 Asperger’s is not the result of parenting methods or upbringing.